rydmike/adaptive_theme_demo/README.md

       dialogBackgroundColor: scheme.surface,
 ```

-The above mappings are important to make sure that all the legacy colors in `ThemeData` are set to the correct colors in our `ColorScheme`.
-This is important as these colors are used by many built-in components and widgets in Flutter in Material-2 mode.
+The above color mappings are important to make sure that all the legacy colors in `ThemeData` are set to correct colors from our `ColorScheme`.
+This is important as these colors are used by many built-in components and widgets in Material-2 mode.
 If you do not set them, they will not match the rest of your app's design.
-Also by setting them, you ensure that if they are used by accident in your custom widgets, they will still match the rest of your app's design.
+By defining them, you also ensure that if they are used in your app anywhere, they will match the rest of your app's design.

-You can read more about these direct `ThemeData` color deprecations plan [in issue #91772](https://github.com/flutter/flutter/issues/91772).
+You can read more about these `ThemeData` colors deprecation plan [in issue #91772](https://github.com/flutter/flutter/issues/91772).

 ## Defining Component Themes

-Defining a lot of elaborate custom component themes can be tedious.
+Defining a lot of elaborate component themes can be tedious in Flutter.
 However, with component themes, you can often bring the Material components default styles exactly to where you want them to be, or close enough to what your design calls for.

 You can then avoid using custom widget wrappers to style the components.
 To build your app, you then use the standard Material components, by default, they will now have the correct style they should have in your app.
 This also makes it easy to on-board new developers to your codebase, as they can use the standard components to build user interfaces, and everything will look as intended for your app's design.